ucsd-dsc-arts/dsc160-final-group9/README.md

 This section will link to the various code for your project (stored within this repository).
 Your code should be executable on datahub, should we choose to replicate your result.
 This includes code for:

-- [audio-to-midi](https://github.com/ucsd-dsc-arts/dsc160-final-group9/blob/master/code/audio-to-midi.ipynb): `.ipynb` file for audio data acquisition and preprocessing from miscellaneous video formats to `.wav` audio format, and eventually conversions into `.mid` MIDI file types
+- [Audio-to-midi](https://github.com/ucsd-dsc-arts/dsc160-final-group9/blob/master/code/audio-to-midi.ipynb): `.ipynb` file for audio data acquisition and preprocessing from miscellaneous video formats to `.wav` audio format, and eventually conversions into `.mid` MIDI file types
 - [MelodyRNN](https://github.com/ucsd-dsc-arts/dsc160-final-group9/blob/master/code/MelodyRNN.ipynb): complete `.ipynb` file with MelodyRNN's modelling and generative tasks
 - code for preprocessing
+- [Melody_Analysis.ipynb](): `ipynb` files for MelodyRNN's result analyses
 - [Lyrics_generation_rnn](https://github.com/ucsd-dsc-arts/dsc160-final-group9/blob/master/code/Lyrics_generation_rnn.ipynb): complete `.ipynb` file with lyrics processing, model training and lyrics generation.
 - training code (if appropriate)
 - generative methods